yagarea/ggu.cz/_members/jan-cerny.md

   - { title: "github", link: "github.com/yagarea/" }
 ---

-I am a student of computer science and mathematics.
+I love Informatics, Mathematics, Science, music with distorted guitars and a cup of good tea.
 I am also an organizer for the [Corresdpondece Seminar of Programing](https://ksp.mff.cuni.cz/).
-My hobbies include science and athletic sports.
-I love music with distorted guitars and a good cup of tea.